What Are the Best Fats and Oils for Women Over 40?

 The Bottom Line

-When it comes to finding the best fats and oils for women’s health, especialy women over 40, I believe the message is simple and clear:
+When it comes to finding the best fats and oils for women’s health, especially women over 40, I believe the message is simple:

 Fat is not the enemy – confusion is.

-Recognising that there are a number of dietary fats and oils – saturated, unsaturated, rich in omega-3s, omega-6s, omega-9s etc. – is the start of an interesting conversation.
-One where you can make more mindful choices and enjoy fats and oils that contribute to your health.
+Recognising that there are many types of fats and oils — each with different effects on hormones, brain health and inflammation — is the first step.
+With this understanding, you can make more mindful choices and enjoy fats and oils that truly support your health.

 Searching for “the best”.
 I think you can only be successful when you have some specific attribute in mind.

-Today we dipped into fats and oils in terms of their composition – saturated, unsaturated and trans fats were mentioned, alongside the different types of omegas.
+Today we dipped into fats and oils in terms of their composition and structure – saturated, unsaturated and trans fats were mentioned, alongside the different types of omegas.

 If any questions came up, then send them my way.
 I may be able to help you get unstuck.